 - Content planning - Quality content is a powerful form of communication; it’s an essential part of your inbound marketing efforts.
 Don’t assume your content is at the appropriate level.
 Conducting a content audit and holding a session where you can communicate with your peers is an ideal avenue for collaborating ideas and forming the king of content plans.

 - Use a style guide - Nothing screams ‘zero communication’ more than a company with umpteen different styles.
-When a person visits your site, they should either a) know your brand’s tone, and b) know what it is shortly after reading your content.
+When a person visits your site, they should either a) know your brand’s tone, or b) know what it is shortly after reading your content.
 A style guide serves as a compass for your team when they’re writing supporting content.
 For example, do you use a formal or informal tone?
 Americanized spellings or not?
 This captures specs, key messages, and product naming conventions.

 - Data-driven approach - Metrics matter.
 If you don’t use data, you’re delving into the abyss with your eyes closed.
-Marketing conversion rates, sales stats, churn figures fuel the fire of discussion and encourage communication between your teams.
+Marketing conversion rates, sales stats, and churn figures fuel the fire of discussion and encourage communication between your teams.
 If there aren’t numbers available, this seriously hampers your areas of discussion.
 Make the most of the magic numbers can conjure up.
 The insights are golden.

 Communicate with the right people